drn/jira-cli/README.md

 ### Available Commands

-    jira assign             # Assign a ticket to a user jira attachments        # View ticket attachments
-    jira comment <command>  # Commands for comment operations in JIRA jira delete             # Deletes a ticket
-    jira describe           # Describes the input ticket jira help [COMMAND]     # Describe available commands or one specific command jira install            # Guides the user through JIRA CLI installation jira link               # Creates a link between two tickets in JIRA jira log <command>      # Commands for logging operations in JIRA jira new                # Creates a new ticket in JIRA jira rename             # Updates the summary of the input ticket jira sprint             # Lists sprint info
+    jira assign <ticket>       # Assign a ticket to a user jira attachments <ticket>  # View ticket attachments jira comment <command>     # Commands for comment operations in JIRA jira delete <ticket>       # Deletes a ticket jira describe <ticket>     # Describes the input ticket jira help [COMMAND]        # Describe available commands or one specific command jira install               # Guides the user through JIRA CLI installation jira link <ticket>         # Creates a link between two tickets in JIRA jira log <command>         # Commands for logging operations in JIRA jira new                   # Creates a new ticket jira rename <ticket>       # Updates the summary of the input ticket jira sprint                # Lists sprint info
-    jira tickets [jql]      # List the tickets of the input username (or jql) jira transition         # Transitions the input ticket to the next state jira version            # Displays the version
+    jira tickets [jql]         # List the tickets of the input jql jira transition <ticket>   # Transitions the input ticket to the next state jira version               # Displays the version
     jira vote <command>        # Commands for voting operations in JIRA jira watch <command>       # Commands for watching tickets in JIRA

 ### Gem Installation